dobios/Dobios/README.md

 - 👋 Hi, I’m a computer nerd from Switzerland who likes thinking about languages and how we can make them better.
-- 👀 I like thinking about how and why people reason about things, and what mistakes can be avoided if we reasoned about these things differently.
+- 👀 I like thinking about how and why people reason about things a certain way, and what mistakes can be avoided if we reasoned about these things differently.
 Basically I like designing tools that make it easier to describe complex things correctly and reliably.
 - 📫 You can reach me via email (adobis@ethz.ch) or on linked-in.
 - ✨ You can find my favorite stuff pinned on my profile ;).
 **********************************